How Complex Systems Fail

 “Because overt failure requires multiple faults, there is no isolated ‘cause’ of an accident.”

-I think this is the best mindset going forward, off-course some heads will roll due to the nature of the incident.
-Still—fundamentally—the higher processes and systems were more likely to be the fault.
+Of course, some heads will roll due to the nature of the incident.
+Fundamentally, the higher processes and systems were at fault.
 In other words, the software developer inherited the system defects rather than injected them.
-I won’t speculate on this because the facts of the matter are not entirely clear either.

-To be clear though, what I’m saying is: “safety isn’t the behaviour of a system, rather a virtue of the system”; Meaning: “it was likely a cultural issue.”
-If the core mindset of a company is to “build and fail fast”, then simply behaviour wont save it from failures.
+What I’m saying is: “safety isn’t the behavior of a system, rather a virtue of the system”.
+Meaning: “it was likely a cultural issue”.
+If the core mindset of a company is to “build and fail fast”, then behavior won’t save it from failures.
 Even if you have a “good” CI/CD set-up, the nature of the company will allow those safety procedures to be overridden without consequence.

 Conclusion

-2. Edge cases are very real, but they go uncaught.
+- Edge cases are real, but they go uncaught.

-3. I’m interesting in seeing how litigation goes for this.
+- I’m interested in seeing how litigation goes for this.

 Citations